Router Security DNS Providers Website by

 Also see my Defensive Computing Checklist website

-There are many choices for DNS providers and the default, using DNS servers from an ISP, is the worst option.
-Some options are below, the list is far from complete.
-DNS can be a great way to get ad blocking, tracker blocking and/or malware blocking without having to install software.
+There are many choices for DNS providers and the normal default, using DNS servers from an ISP, is typically the worst option.
+The list below of DNS providers is far from complete, it is just those I would feel comfortable using.

 Old insecure DNS is specified with IP addresses (normally two of them).
 New Secure DNS is specified with a server name.
+If you are not familiar with Old vs. new DNS, see the DNS Long Explanation page.
 Typically a company offers one server for DoH and another for DoT.
-That said, the two secure DNS flavors use different TCP ports, so they could both be available on a single server.
+That said, the two secure DNS flavors use different TCP ports, so it is possible for both to be available on a single server.

 GOVERNMENTS AND DNS